 Beginner’s Guide to Deep Sky Astrophotography

-Have you ever wondered how everyday people use their DSLR cameras to photograph deep-sky objects in space?
+Have you ever wondered how ordinary people use their DSLR cameras to photograph deep-sky objects in space?
+Astrophotography is an incredibly challenging yet rewarding hobby.

 If you have ever looked through a telescope, you probably already know that the vibrant colors and contrast you see in the images do not appear that way in the eyepiece.
 This is because a camera sensor can record much more light than our eyes can.